 Nikki has loved animals for as long as she can remember and dogs have always been a large part of her life.
 Nikki started training dogs more formally in a competitive obedience setting with her chocolate lab, Kona.
 Nikki and Kona were able to show for five years, winning many blue ribbons in the process.
 Nikki has worked with dogs in other capacities, such as at a dog daycare and boarding facility.
 A certified dog trainer (CPDT-KA), Nikki has been involved with DCHS dog training classes since May 2016.
 Nikki has a tiny senior Chihuahua named Mabel, several cats and a few other pets that she loves to train and spend time with.

-Elissa began her passion for dog training and behavior in 2017 when she adopted her first dog.
-She had always wanted a dog that she could take everywhere and do everything with.
-Within a few months of adopting Bodhi, Elissa realized that her dog had trouble coping with the world around him and she began a deep dive into positive reinforcement-based training methods to help him.
+Her passion for dog training and behavior began in 2017 when she adopted her first dog, Bodhi.
+Within a few months, she realized he had trouble coping with the world around him and began exploring positive reinforcement-based training methods to help him.

-Since then, she has found a calling to help other humans and their dogs so they can better understand each other and work together as a team.
-She began assisting with dog training classes at Dane County Humane Society in 2021, graduated from Living and Learning with Animals (LLA) in 2023, and is currently working towards her CPDT-KA.
+Since then, she has found a calling in helping people and their dogs better understand each other and work together as a team.
+She began assisting with dog training classes at DCHS in 2021, graduated from Living and Learning with Animals (LLA) in 2023, and is a certified professional dog trainer (CPDT-KA) and professional canine trainer (PCT-A).
+She opened her own private training business, Paws Together, in 2025 to support people and dogs in the comfort of their homes.